Login

 Qi: what is it and how can it boost mental wellbeing?

 If you’ve ever felt like you can’t keep up with the fast pace of modern life, you’re not alone.
-Modernisation has at once simplified and complicated our daily experiences, and this takes its toll on our mental wellbeing.
-The indoor spaces that protect us from harsh elements can also make us sedentary, whilst the same technology that allows us to instantly socialise can also leave us feeling depressed, anxious, and lonely.
+Modernization has at once simplified and complicated our daily experiences, and this takes its toll on our mental wellbeing.
+The indoor spaces that protect us from harsh elements can also make us sedentary, whilst the same technology that allows us to instantly socialize can also leave us feeling depressed, anxious, and lonely.
 Though these technological advances have made it faster for us to produce, communicate, and innovate, many of us find ourselves working longer, harder, and faster than our biology can healthfully sustain.

 Balancing the demands of our inner and outer lives has never been more crucial for maintaining and improving our wellbeing.
 Though it was codified thousands of years ago, classical Chinese medicine (CCM) and its concept of Qi remain just as relevant to our mental wellbeing today.
 Understanding what Qi is and where it comes from can help you gauge your stress levels, boost your mental wellbeing, and strike a healthy and sustainable balance between stress and ease.